opendocsg/slw-judgments-backfill/2017_SGCA_41/report.md

 **The decision below**

-10     After a trial that lasted 45 days and spanned five tranches, the trial judge (“the Judge”) found that the “weight of the evidence led by the Prosecution was overwhelmingly against the [Appellant]” and convicted the Appellant on both the charges of drug trafficking ( _Public Prosecutor v Hishamrudin Bin Mohd_ [2016] SGHC 56 (“the GD”) at [46]).
+10     After a trial that lasted 45 days and spanned five tranches, the trial judge (“the Judge”) found that the “weight of the evidence led by the Prosecution was overwhelmingly against the [Appellant]” and convicted the Appellant on both the charges of drug trafficking ( _Public Prosecutor v Hishamrudin Bin Mohd_ <span class="citation">[2016] SGHC 56</span> (“the GD”) at [46]).

 11     The Judge referred, in particular, to the DNA evidence found on various items that pointed to the Appellant’s guilt.
 This included the presence of the Appellant’s DNA on the interior and exterior of the plastic bags found in the Car and in the Flat and which contained the drugs, as well as the several drug paraphernalia found in the Flat.
 The Appellant’s DNA was also found on the heat sealer which had been used to heat-seal the plastic packets containing the drugs found in both the Flat and the Car.
 The Judge also rejected the Appellant’s allegations that he was framed by officers from the Central Narcotics Bureau (“CNB”), or that the drugs were planted in the Car and in the Flat by various different people whom he had accused, at different points during the trial, of having done that.
 The Judge viewed these allegations as “a desperate attempt” by the Appellant to distance himself from the drugs found in the Car and in the Flat (the GD at [43] and [47]–[48]).